PraxTube/rantoni-assets/README.md

 If Anton is not in, then I would say don't spend too much time overthinking any of these, don't spend too much money and don't expect a any financial successes.
 Also aim for a shorter game he didn't join, focus on getting it down rather then making it super good at this point.

 On the other hand, if he did join, then you may expect a slightly more financial success and could due with investing a bit more in art and music.
 You could also try to go for a slightly longer game (though nothing too long, focus is still on finishing it within 1 year).

+Also some words to whether or not to make a demo: I was at first quite conflicted about it, but I think a demo of around 30min could be very good.
+My main issue with it was that if somebody played the demo till the end and liked it enough to decide to buy the game, then they would need to play through the same thing again.
+But there are two ways to fix it: Just give a pop up at the start of the game that asks if the player has played through the demo and wants to skip the first section, or have the demo be different enough in terms of level and start (story maybe even) that it isn't that bad.
+I think the first option might be a bit nicer UX, if a player did not play the demo then he will just say no, if he did and doesn't want to skip it he still has the option to and if he does want to skip then there is that.
+I would prefer to not have that because I could imagine some players would get kinda anxious that they might miss something or whatever but oh well.
+Maybe this really isn't that bad of a problem to be honest and this just aint's an issue, should probably get feedback on this from players too.

 ### Steam Next Fest June 9 - 16